A two-hour guided bus tour documenting the Onward Willow neighbourhood.

 Presented in partnership with Guelph Film Festival.

 Limited seats.
 Free tickets in advance.
+Please note, we have reached capacity and registration is now closed.

 Bus departs from Guelph Civic Museum at 2 p.m.